dpqmfn/Rotating-Camera-Mount-Design/README.md

-# Rotating-Camera-Mount-Design
+# 360-Degree-Rotating-Camera-Mount-Design
-A simple 3D Printable CAD Design for Mobile Robot Tracking System (Realsense D455 Camera &amp; Dynamixel XM430-W210-T Actuator)
+A simple 3D Printable CAD Design for Mobile Robot Tracking System (Realsense D455 Camera &amp; Dynamixel XM430-W210-T Actuator) for 2D Human & Object Tracking Mobile Robots

 This project features a simple and practical 3D printable CAD design for a mobile robot camera tracking system.
 It combines the Intel RealSense D455 camera with the Dynamixel XM430-W210-T servo motor, providing a flexible and adjustable solution for applications like object tracking and SLAM (Simultaneous Localization and Mapping).